USCqserver/HOQSTTutorials.jl/markdown/introduction/04-polaron_transformed_redfield.md

 $$error = \frac{\tau_\mathrm{B}}{\tau_\mathrm{SB}} \ .$$

-Then we plot the error ratio between the Redfield equation and PTRE
+Then we plot the error ratio between the Redfield equation and the PTRE

 $$R = \frac{error_{\mathrm{Redfield}}}{error_{\mathrm{PTRE}}} \ ,$$